Hartford Institute Logo

 "I think that to bring critical perspective to congregations, appreciating the congregation and its contribution and role in God's work in the world, but also appreciating it critically, that's what we need for the future."

-Jackson Carroll, Director "Pulpit and Pew: Research on Pastoral Leadership, Professor Emeritus, Duke Divinity School
+Jackson Carroll, Professor Emeritus, Duke Divinity School

 Every 2 years, the faculty of Hartford Institute for Religion Research hold a week long educational event including reading, lectures, group reflection, and field experience in congregational studies.
-The 2004 Hartford Seminary Congregational Studies Institute just ended.
-The next one will be held in 2006, but there may be a different kind of Institute held in the summer of 2005.

 Generally, these bi-annual conferences sponsored by Hartford Seminary are disciplined immersions which will preview the basic tools for congregational analysis and renewal.
 Beginning with readings, plenary sessions, and interviews in local communities, small group field studies are used to examine three significantly different congregations, compare their approaches, and explore options with their leaders.
 To ensure effective learning, enrollment is limited, and interested persons are encouraged to apply as soon as possible.